Reception

 There is more information Read Write Inc under the 'RWI Phonics' on our class page on the website.

-In Literacy we will practise writing words using these texts.
+In Literacy we will practice writing words using these texts.
 We will use our phonic knowledge to help us to spell.
 We will ensure that are letters are correct formed.
 We will start to learn about sentences and start to use a capital letter, use finger spaces between words and finish our sentences with a full stop.

 Mathematics